 '''

 IF (register operand) or (CR0.PE = 0) or (CR4.VMXE = 0) or (RFLAGS.VM = 1) or (IA32_EFER.LMA = 1 and CS.L = 0)

 THEN #UD:

 ELSIF not in VMX operation

 THEN

 IF (CPL > 0) or (in A20M mode) or

 (the values of CRO and CR4 are not supported in VMX operation; see Section 23.8) or

 (bit 0 (lock bit) of IA32 FEATURE CONTROL MSR is clear) or

 (in SMX operation and bit 1 of IA32_FEATURE_CONTROL MSR is clear) or

 (outside SMX operation and bit 2 of IA32 FEATURE CONTROL MSR is clear)

 THEN #GP(0);

 ELSE

-addr ← contents of 64-bit in-memory source operand;
+addr \leftarrow contents of 64-bit in-memory source operand;

 IF addr is not 4KB-aligned or

 addr sets any bits beyond the physical-address width

-THEN VMfailInvalid:
+THEN VMfailInvalid;

 ELSE

 rev \leftarrow 32 bits located at physical address addr;

 IF rev[30:0] \neq VMCS revision identifier supported by processor OR rev[31] = 1

 THEN VMfailInvalid:

-ELSE
+FLSE

-current-VMCS pointer ← FFFFFFFF_FFFFFFH;
+current-VMCS pointer \leftarrow FFFFFFF_FFFFFFF;

 enter VMX operation;

-block INIT signals:
+block INIT signals;

-block and disable A20M:
+block and disable A20M;

 clear address-range monitoring;

 IF the processor supports Intel PT but does not allow it to be used in VMX operation

 THEN IA32_RTIT_CTL.TraceEn \leftarrow 0;

 FI:

 VMsucceed:

 '''

-^{1.} See the information on MONITOR/MWAIT in Chapter 8, "Multiple-Processor Management," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

-^{2.} A logical processor is in SMX operation if GETSEC[SEXIT] has not been executed since the last execution of GETSEC[SENTER].
+- 1. See the information on MONITOR/MWAIT in Chapter 8, "Multiple-Processor Management," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A. - A logical processor is in SMX operation if GETSEC[SEXIT] has not been executed since the last execution of GETSEC[SENTER].
 A logical processor is outside SMX operation if GETSEC[SENTER] has not been executed or if GETSEC[SEXIT] was executed after the last execution of GETSEC[SENTER].
-See Chapter 6, "Safer Mode Extensions Reference."

-^{3.} If IA32_VMX_BASIC[48] is read as 1, VMfailInvalid occurs if addr sets any bits in the range 63:32; see Appendix A.1.

-^{4.} Software should read the VMX capability MSR IA32_VMX_MISC to determine whether the processor allows Intel PT to be used in VMX operation (see Appendix A.6).
+See Chapter 6, "Safer Mode Extensions Reference." - 3.
+If IA32_VMX_BASIC[48] is read as 1, VMfailInvalid occurs if addr sets any bits in the range 63:32; see Appendix A.1. - 4.
+Software should read the VMX capability MSR IA32_VMX_MISC to determine whether the processor allows Intel PT to be used in VMX operation (see Appendix A.6).

+'''

+FI;

+FI;

 ELSIF in VMX non-root operation

-FI:

 THEN VMexit;

 ELSIF CPL > 0

 THEN #GP(0);

 ELSE VMfail("VMXON executed in VMX root operation");

+FI;

+'''

 #GP(0) If executed outside VMX operation with CPL>0 or with invalid CR0 or CR4 fixed bits.
 If executed in A20M mode.
 If the memory source operand effective address is outside the CS, DS, ES, FS, or GS segment limit.
+If the DS, ES, FS, or GS register contains an unusable segment.
 If the source operand is located in an execute-only code segment.

-If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode.

-#PF(fault-code) If a page fault occurs in accessing the memory source operand.

-#SS(0) If the memory source operand effective address is outside the SS segment limit.

-If executed with CR4.VMXE = 0.
+If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode. #PF(fault-code) If a page fault occurs in accessing the memory source operand. #SS(0) If the memory source operand effective address is outside the SS segment limit.
+If the SS register contains an unusable segment. #UD If operand is a register.
+If executed with $CR4.VMXE = 0.$